MickMacLean/mickmaclean.github.io/bts_database.md

 <details>
    <summary> Performances </summary>

-I would like to know where and when each song has been performed live for fans on tours, concerts, award shows, and other events.
+For this category, I would like to know where and when each song has been performed live for fans on tours, concerts, award shows, and other events.
 There are many songs which have never been performed live and I want to be able to differentiate these, as well as see how often they perform certain songs.
 Sifting through nearly 10 years of information is going to take a while, so this category is on hold while I work on the more directly available data.
 </details>

 <br>